LanternD/en.dlyang.me/_posts/2017-11-27-things-to-do-after-installing-ubuntu.md

 **Update**: the above method is not convenient.
 Use `Grive2` instead.
 [Grive2 - Github](https://github.com/vitalif/grive2)

 Just follow the instructions.
-Remember to add the `.griveignore` file before running `-grive -a` command.
+Remember to add the `.griveignore` file before running `grive -a` command.

 ### LaTeX environment